obinnaeye/quiz-generator/server/app/db/database_integration.md

 ## Database Models and Schemas

 - **Quiz_models and Quiz_schemas**: These are the pydantic models and schemas used for validation and serialization of quiz related data accross the application.

-- **User_models and User_schemas**: These are the pydantic models and schemas used for validation and serialization of user related data accross the application.

 ---

 ## Seeding Data